virtualmartire/cyberwallet/README.md

 {\
     wallet name: {\
-        investment name: [ticker, initial date of the investment, price of the object at that moment],\
+        investment name: [ticker, initial date of the investment],\
         ...\
     },\
     ...\